This post will no doubt ruffle some feathers, but so be it! 🙂

 Let me use the Exeter teams I coached as an example.
 We trained twice a week for something like 20 weeks and had at least 20 matches.
-If we replaced non-ball warm-ups with those that include the ball in some form we get 300 additional minutes of ball-handling work (60 x 5) over the year, which is like adding 2-3 training session.
+If we replaced non-ball warm-ups with those that include the ball in some form we get 300 additional minutes of ball-handling work (60 x 5) over the year, which is like adding 2-3 training sessions.

 It’s OK not to do what the elite programs do

 Now obviously playing your team warm isn’t something that suits all situations.
 Still, one needs to give a lot thought to priorities when planning warm-ups.
 If you’ve got a developing group of players you should probably forget about the fancy warm-ups used by upper level teams with elite level athletes.
-For them it’s about preparation for high-intensity competition.
+For them it’s about preparation for high-intensity training and competition.
 They are beyond the point where a few more setting or passing reps are going to make any difference.
 For you, though, every rep counts – especially when you only see them a few hours a week.